sixeyed/docker-windows-workshop/README.md

 Then we'll work together through the tasks in the workshop.

-For a morning workshop, we'll do Parts 1-4:
+The morning workshop covers Parts 1-4:

 - [Part 1](part-1.md) - running Docker on Windows
 - [Part 2](part-2.md) - packaging an existing ASP.NET app in Docker
 - [Part 3](part-3.md) - modernizing the ASP.NET app with Docker
 - [Part 4](part-4.md) - preparing for production with instrumentation

-For a full day workshop, we continue in the afternoon with parts 5-7.
+The full day workshop continues in the afternoon with parts 5-7.

 - [Part 5](part-5.md) - resilience and scalability with Docker Compose
 - [Part 6](part-6.md) - containerized CI (and CD) with Docker